apache/fluo-recipes/docs/accumulo-export-queue.md

 Exporting to Accumulo is easy.
 Follow the steps below:

-1. Implement a class that extends [AccumuloExporter].
-This class will process exported objects that are placed on your export queue.
-For example, the `SimpleExporter` class below processes String key/value exports and generates mutations for Accumulo.
+1. First, implement [AccumuloTranslator].
+Your implementation translates exported objects to Accumulo Mutations.
+For example, the `SimpleTranslator` class below translates String key/values and into mutations for Accumulo.
+This step is optional, a lambda could be used in step 3 instead of creating a class.

     ```java
-    public class SimpleExporter extends AccumuloExporter<String, String> {
+    public class SimpleTranslator implements AccumuloTranslator<String,String> {

       @Override
-      protected void translate(SequencedExport<String, String> export, Consumer<Mutation> consumer) {
+      public void translate(SequencedExport<String, String> export, Consumer<Mutation> consumer) {
         Mutation m = new Mutation(export.getKey());
         m.put("cf", "cq", export.getSequence(), export.getValue());
         consumer.accept(m);
       }
     }

     ```

-2. With a `SimpleExporter` created, configure an `ExportQueue` to use `SimpleExporter` and give it information on how to connect to Accumulo.
+2. Configure an `ExportQueue` and the export table prior to initializing Fluo.

     ```java

     FluoConfiguration fluoConfig = ...;

-    // Set accumulo configuration
     String instance =       // Name of accumulo instance exporting to
     String zookeepers =     // Zookeepers used by Accumulo instance exporting to
     String user =           // Accumulo username, user that can write to exportTable
     String password =       // Accumulo user password
     String exportTable =    // Name of table to export to

-    // Create config for export table.
+    // Set properties for table to export to in Fluo app configuration.
-    AccumuloExporter.Configuration exportTableCfg =
-        new AccumuloExporter.Configuration(instance, zookeepers, user, password, exportTable);
+    AccumuloExporter.configure(EXPORT_QID).instance(instance, zookeepers)
+        .credentials(user, password).table(exportTable).save(fluoConfig);

-    // Create config for export queue.
+    // Set properties for export queue in Fluo app configuration
-    ExportQueue.Options eqOpts = new ExportQueue.Options(EXPORT_QUEUE_ID, SimpleExporter.class,
-        String.class, String.class, numMapBuckets).setExporterConfiguration(exportTableCfg);

-    // Configure export queue.
-This will modify fluoConfig.
-    ExportQueue.configure(fluoConfig, eqOpts);
+    ExportQueue.configure(EXPORT_QID).keyType(String.class).valueType(String.class)
+        .buckets(119).save(fluoConfig);

     // Initialize Fluo using fluoConfig
     ```

-3. Export queues can be retrieved in Fluo observers and objects can be added to them:
+3. In the applications `ObserverProvider`, register an observer that will process exports and write them to Accumulo using [AccumuloExporter].
+Also, register observers that add to the export queue.

     ```java
-    public class MyObserver extends AbstractObserver {
+    public class MyObserverProvider implements ObserverProvider {

-      ExportQueue<String, String> exportQ;

       @Override
-      public void init(Context context) throws Exception {
-        exportQ = ExportQueue.getInstance(EXPORT_QUEUE_ID, context.getAppConfiguration());
-      }

-      @Override
-      public void process(TransactionBase tx, Bytes row, Column col) {
+      public void provide(Registry obsRegistry, Context ctx) {
+        SimpleConfiguration appCfg = ctx.getAppConfiguration();

+        ExportQueue<String, String> expQ = ExportQueue.getInstance(EXPORT_QID, appCfg);

+        // Register observer that will processes entries on export queue and write them to the Accumulo
+        // table configured earlier.
+SimpleTranslator from step 1 is passed here, could have used a
+        // lambda instead.
+        expQ.registerObserver(obsRegistry,
+            new AccumuloExporter<>(EXPORT_QID, appCfg, new SimpleTranslator()));

+        // An example observer created using a lambda that adds to the export queue.
+        obsRegistry.register(OBS_COL, WEAK, (tx,row,col) -> {
           // Read some data and do some work

           // Add results to export queue
           String key =    // key that identifies export
           String value =  // object to export
-        export.add(tx, key, value);
+          expQ.add(tx, key, value);
+        });
       }
+    }
     ```

 ## Other use cases

-[AccumuloReplicator] is a specialized [AccumuloExporter] that replicates a Fluo table to Accumulo.
+The `getTranslator()` method in [AccumuloReplicator] creates a specialized [AccumuloTranslator] for replicating a Fluo table to Accumulo.

 [1]: export-queue.md
+[Exporter]: ../modules/core/src/main/java/org/apache/fluo/recipes/core/export/function/Exporter.java
-[AccumuloExporter]: ../modules/accumulo/src/main/java/org/apache/fluo/recipes/accumulo/export/AccumuloExporter.java
+[AccumuloExporter]: ../modules/accumulo/src/main/java/org/apache/fluo/recipes/accumulo/export/function/AccumuloExporter.java
+[AccumuloTranslator]: ../modules/accumulo/src/main/java/org/apache/fluo/recipes/accumulo/export/function/AccumuloTranslator.java
 [AccumuloReplicator]: ../modules/accumulo/src/main/java/org/apache/fluo/recipes/accumulo/export/AccumuloReplicator.java